pusher/docs/docs/channels/using_channels/cache-channels.md

 {% parameter 'cacheChannelName', 'String', true, 'js,laravelecho' %}

 The name of the channel to subscribe to.
-Since it is a cache channel the name must be prefixed with `cache-`.
+Because it's a cache channel, the channel name must be prefixed with `cache-`.

 Other types of channels can also use the cache feature.
-For private channels, the channel name must be prefixed with `private-cache-`, for encrypted channel, it must be prefixed with `private-encrypted-cache-`, and for presence channel, it must be prefixed with `presence-cache-`.
+For private channels, prefix the channel name with `private-cache-`.
+For encrypted channels, prefix it with `private-encrypted-cache-`.
+For presence channels, use the `presence-cache-` prefix.

 | Channel type | Cache channel version |
 | ----------- | ----------- |